KelCodesStuff/KelCodesStuff/README.md

 iOS Development
 - Developed front-end views using SwiftUI within the MVVM architecture, creating user-friendly interfaces and seamless interactions.
 - Utilized Swift to implement on-device AES encryption for secure credential storage and management, adhering to industry-standard security practices.
-- Architected core functionalities, including secure token storage and generation of time-based one-time passwords (TOTP), ensuring robust authentication processes.
+- Built core functionalities, including secure token storage and generation of time-based one-time passwords (TOTP), ensuring robust authentication processes.
 - Utilized Instruments to profile iOS/macOS applications, identifying and optimizing performance bottlenecks, memory leaks, and ensuring efficient CPU usage for improved app stability and responsiveness.

 Test Engineering
-- Designed and executed end-to-end test strategies for iOS/macOS apps using XCUITest, verifying functionality across UI and integration layers, leading to a 30% decrease in bugs post-release.
+- Designed and implemented end-to-end test strategies for mobile applications using Appium, verifying user account systems and reducing manual testing efforts by 50%.
-- Implemented end-to-end test strategies for web applications using Selenium with PyTest, verifying functionality across UI and integration layers, leading to a 20% reduction in post-release bugs.
+- Developed an automated testing framework for web applications using Selenium, verifying organizational and user onboarding systems and increasing code coverage to 65%.
-- Developed an automated testing framework using PyTest for threat detection and data ingestion systems, ensuring data integrity and improving detection accuracy by 15%.
+- Conducted performance testing with Postman for security device REST endpoints, identifying bottlenecks and achieving a 25% improvement in API response times.
-- Automated API tests using JavaScript with Postman/Newman, ensuring comprehensive REST endpoint coverage, and reducing testing efforts by 40%.
+- Integrated automation tests into CI/CD pipelines, optimizing build, test, and deployments that reduced release time by 25% and increased deployment frequency by 15%.